Division of Business

 Additional information: (626) 585-7331

 The Mathematics Division offers coursework at the freshman and sophomore levels in Mathematics, and general Statistics.
 The courses offered are required for students earning either an Associate Degree, an Associate Degree for Transfer, or who are looking to transfer to a 4-year university.
-The division offers an Associate Degree for Transfer in Mathematics, for students interested in transferring to a CSU OR UC.
+The division offers an Associate Degree for Transfer in Mathematics, for students interested in transferring to a CSU or UC.
 For students majoring in a Science, Technology, Engineering, & Mathematics (STEM) field, courses offered include College Algebra up through Calculus and Differential Equations; students focusing on non-STEM fields, can enroll in Statistics or Quantitative Reasoning.

 Students enrolled in courses from the Mathematics Division can receive support for their success in these courses from the Math Success Center (MSC).
 The MSC is a vital support to students’ success in Mathematics and Statistics courses, providing tutoring (both online and in-person), workshops, and activities to enhance their conceptual understanding.